 The Moon Cycle

-Though a full moon night looks extremely beautiful, it is not ideal for photographing the Milky Way.
-This is because the moonlight is so bright that you won’t be able to fully see and capture the Milky Way.
+Though a full moon night looks extremely beautiful, it’s not ideal for photographing the Milky Way.
+This is because the moonlight is so bright that you won’t be able to fully see and capture all the stars.

 So, follow the moon cycle and plan your shooting accordingly.
-Photopills or Stellarium will show you the moon cycle but you can also type “moon cycle” plus your place name into google and you’ll find many websites with the result.
+Photopills or Stellarium will show you the moon cycle but you can also type “moon cycle” plus your location into google and you’ll find many websites with the result.

 Since we are talking about astrophotography from a landscape photography point of view, the composition is a really important subject.
 It’s not difficult to capture the Milky Way if you follow the correct steps.

 Always try to find unique compositions and new places to photograph.
-This is a challenging job considering the amount of photographers nowadays.
+This is a challenging job considering the number of photographers nowadays.
 Still, this will make you stand out from the crowds.

 There are many apps and software to merge the panorama in post-processing.
 I recommend using Adobe Camera Raw (or Adobe Lightroom) to do this, as the new Adobe Camera Raw has an extremely powerful feature where it generates the output panorama as a raw file, meaning that you can edit it as a raw file later in the process.

 The essential gear for Milky Way photography